1,000+ Opportunities

 LEA Selected Specific Interventions to Address Identified School Reform Priorities 2022-23 Title I, Part A, Section 1003 School Improvement Grant Specific Interventions to Address Identified School Reform Priorities 2021-22 Title I, Part A, Section 1003 School Improvement Grant Specific Interventions to Address Identified School Reform Priorities 2020-21 Title I, Part A, Section 1003 School Improvement Grant Specific Interventions to Address Identified School Reform Priorities 2019-20 Title I, Part A, Section 1003 School Improvement Grant Specific Interventions to Address Identified School Reform Priorities 2018-19 Title I, Part A, Section 1003 School Improvement Grant Specific Interventions to Address Identified School Reform Priorities

-Based on current listing details, eligibility includes: Local educational agencies (LEAs) in Connecticut.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local educational agencies (LEAs) in Connecticut.
+Confirm the full requirements in the official notice before applying.